-The LightWave Client file system is the repository for all LightWave Client configuration data: it contains API definitions, Server Certificates, configured users and groups, and HTTP logs.
-The file system consists of four audited Enscribe files: FC00, FC00A, FC01 and FC02.
-A file system cannot be shared by more than one LightWave Client Console process.
-Refer to LWCCOM for more information about managing the file system.
+The LightWave Server filesystem is the repository for all LightWave Server configuration data: it contains API ans Service definitions, Access Control Policies, Server Certificates, configured users and groups, and HTTP and diagnostic logs.
+The filesystem consists of four audited Enscribe files: FS00, FS00A, FS01 and FS02.
+A filesystem cannot be shared by more than one LightWave Server SERVER process.
+Refer to SUTILITY for more information about managing the filesystem.

-You can copy the LightWave Client filesystem by copying all of the FC0* files in the filesystem subvolume to a new subvolume.
+You copy the LightWave Server filesystem by copying all of the FS0* files in the filesystem subvolume to a new subvolume.
 The preferred way to do this is by using the PAK and UNPAK utilities (or similarly BACKUP and RESTORE) since they automatically update alternate key file references.
 A move is a copy to a new location, followed by a delete of the original.

-ImportantBefore attempting to copy or move the filesystem, make sure the files are not open.
+ImportantBefore attempting to copy or move the filesystem, make sure its files are not open.

-Copy the FC files in subvolume $DATA.MYFS to $DATA.MYNEWFS.
+Copy the FS files in subvolume $DATA.MYFS to $DATA.MYNEWFS.

 tacl> unpak myfspak, $*.*.*, audited, listall, myid, map names ($DATA.MYFS.* to $DATA.MYNEWFS.*)